ThatGuyJacobee/Elite-Bot-Docs/blog/2023-08-21-elite-music-v1.2.md

 tags: [Elite-Music, Music, Update]
 ---

-Awesome news for Music listener!
+Awesome news for Music listeners!
 Elite Music update v1.2 is now live on the [GitHub Repository](https://github.com/ThatGuyJacobee/Elite-Music)! 🎵🎉

 This update brings a new optional feature, Plex Media Server support which allows you to directly stream and play music from your own Plex Server!
 Alongside this, there have been a wide range of bug fixes and general code imporvements throughout. 🚀

 Get the latest v1.2 update on the [GitHub Repository](https://github.com/ThatGuyJacobee/Elite-Music/releases/tag/v1.2)!
 Don't forget to update your `.env` file with the new options if you are updating from a previous version. 👍

+Make sure to leave a star on the [GitHub Repository](https://github.com/ThatGuyJacobee/Elite-Music) if you are satisfied! ⭐

 ## First time hearing of Elite Music? 👀
 Elite Music is a feature-packed open-source Discord Music Bot built on top of [discord.js](https://discord.js.org/) & using the latest [discord-player](https://discord-player.js.org/) package.